microbotsio/CodeCell/README.md

 All CodeCell modules are supported by the **CodeCell Arduino Library**, which provides simple, ready-to-use functions for light, proximity, motion, and power management.

-You can even connect your CodeCell to our companion **MicroLink App** to add wireless sliders, buttons, joysticks, real-time sensor data, and a live 20-character display — perfect for debugging or control!
+You can even connect your CodeCell to our companion **MicroLink App** to add wireless sliders, buttons, joysticks, real-time sensor data, and a live 20-character display - Perfect for debugging!

 Each version of CodeCell shares the same compact 1.85 cm (C3/C6) or 2.25 cm (C6 Drive) form factor and includes: